 - 1. Continue to work on asset management planning in conjunction with 25-year financial planning as a key means to ensuring financial sustainability for the municipality and strive to update those two plans at least once every five years.
-The Village of Belcarra Council recognizes the importance of managing and sustaining the Village's assets / infrastructure to create a sustainable and balanced community and has prioritized Asset Management as a key strategic goal. - a.
+The Belcarra Council recognizes the importance of managing and sustaining the Village's assets / infrastructure to create a sustainable and balanced community and has prioritized Asset Management as a key strategic goal. - a.
 Incorporate the results of Asset Management into the long-term financial plan to create a fully integrated Asset Management / Long-Term Financial Plan. - b.
-Focus on the importance of Asset Management and related long-term financial planning to manage assets and infrastructure in a responsible and systematic manner, which includes the ongoing maintenance, replacement, renewal of assets.

-- 2. Continue to make contributions to the Capital Asset Reserve Fund to address the municipality's infrastructure replacement costs as part of the 25-year financial planning. - 3.
+Focus on the importance of Asset Management and related long-term financial planning to manage assets and infrastructure in a responsible and systematic manner, which includes the ongoing maintenance, replacement, renewal of assets. - 2.
+Continue to make contributions to the Capital Asset Reserve Fund to address the municipality's infrastructure replacement costs as part of the 25-year financial planning. - 3.
 Support appropriate operation and maintenance programs that ensure the maximum life of municipal infrastructure, reduce frequency of infrastructure replacement, and facilitate proper functionality of the infrastructure. - 4.
 Ensure that infrastructure decisions are based on a full life-cycle cost accounting analysis. - 5.
 Ensure that service and amenity delivery expectations through subsidized infrastructure improvements that increase property values and improve the quality of life for residents are aligned with the financial resources of the municipality.
 The value to private homeowners as a group should also be considered financial and otherwise. - 6.
-Recognize the inherent value of growth, which will increase the number of tax-paying residents, thereby minimizing the per household impact of tax increases expected to meet future financial obligations of the Village. - 7.
-Facilitate future investment in the Village by being flexible with respect to lot size restrictions, while preserving the semi-rural character, consistent with residential land use policies. - Encourage subdivision and development applicants to consider the financial implications to the Village as a result of new development, and require subdividers and developers to assume responsibility for the costs associated with system and service upgrades to accommodate new development.
+Allowing for modest growth in the number of households may provide additional revenue and reduce the need for higher taxes in order to meet the future financial obligations of the Village. - 7.
+Facilitate future investment in the Village by being flexible with respect to lot size restrictions, while preserving the semi-rural character, consistent with residential land use policies. - 8.
+Encourage subdivision and development applicants to consider the financial implications to the Village as a result of new development, and require subdividers and developers to assume responsibility for the costs associated with system and service upgrades to accommodate new development.